 Emerita is a publicly-traded Canadian exploration and development company listed on the TSX Venture Exchange ("TSXV").
 The Company is engaged in the acquisition, exploration and development of mineral properties with a primary focus on exploring in Spain and Brazil.
-Exploration in Spain is conducted through the Company's wholly-owned Spanish subsidiary, Emerita Resources Espana S.L. ("Emerita Espana"), and its 50% owned joint arrangement, Cantabrica del Zinco S.L. ("CDZ").
+Exploration in Spain is conducted through the Company's wholly-owned Spanish subsidiary, Emerita Resources Espana S.L. ("Emerita Espana"), and its 50% owned joint arrangement, Cantabrica del Zinco S.L.
 Exploration in Brazil is conducted through the Company's 99% owned Brazilian subsidiary, Emerita do Brazil Ltda. ("Emerita Brazil").

-The Company currently has two gold exploration properties and one zinc exploration property in Spain, and one lithium exploration property in Brazil, which are described in detail below under the sections entitled, "Mineral Exploration Properties - Spain" and "Mineral Exploration Properties - Brazil".
+The Company currently has two gold exploration properties and one zinc exploration property in Spain, and one zinc exploration property in Brazil, which are described in detail below under the sections entitled, "Mineral Exploration Properties - Spain" and "Mineral Exploration Properties - Brazil".
 The Company continues to review project submissions and data from various sources with a view to identifying opportunities that could create value for its shareholders.

-Fourth Quarter Highlights
+First Quarter Highlights

 The Company, through its joint venture arrangement, completed the acquisition of the Plaza Norte project, a high-grade zinc project with significant geological potential and historical technical information.
 The project is based in a well-known mining region in northern Spain, with target areas already identified based on historical drilling.
-The transaction closed and exploration concessions were granted subsequent to the fiscal year end.
+The Company has received all permits required and has initiated the planned exploration program.